DandanTang0/Evaluation-of-Missing-Data-Analytical-Methods-in-Longitudinal-Research/README.md

 Evaluation of Missing Data Analytical Techniques in Longitudinal Research: Traditional and Machine Learning Approaches

-par1: Intercept; par2: Slope; par3: Variance of Intercept; par4: Variance of Slope; par5: Covariance of Intercept and Slope.
+par1: Variance of latent Intercept;
+par2: Variance of latent Slope;
+par3: Covariance of the latent Intercept and Slope;
+par3: latent Intercept;
+par4: latent Slope.